-Dates are an ancient fruit, and due to its long history in the human record, it has come to be connected with much magic, fable, and lore.
-Its storied past has led it from the tombs of pharaohs to the mythology of gods, and where there is myth, there is much magic.
+Dates are an ancient fruit, and due to their long history in the human record, it has come to be connected with much magic, fable, and lore.
+Its storied past has led it from the tombs of pharaohs to the mythology of gods, and where there is a myth, there is much magic.
 Dates are no exception to the rule.

-The date palm tree yields an abundance of fruit, and as such, is considered potent in terms of fertility magic.
+The date palm tree yields an abundance of fruit and, as such, is considered potent in terms of fertility magic.
 Dates and dried pieces of palm can be worn to harness this energy.
-This magical property extends to males as well — dates are a known aphrodisiac, and can help with male potency and virility.
+This magical property extends to males as well — dates are a known aphrodisiac and can help with male potency and virility.

 The Healing Power of Dates*

 You can use dates to treat constipation, as the nicotine content helps with intestinal disorders.
-A natural remedy for constipation involving dates is to soak dates in water overnight.
-The next morning eat the soak dates as a syrup for effective relief.
+A natural remedy for constipation is to soak dates in water overnight.
+The following day, eat the soaked dates as a syrup for effective relief.

 Rituals and Traditions Surrounding Date Fruit

-Let me take you back to a time when pyramids stood proudly; a time where pharaohs ruled, and the Sun God was worshiped and feared, a time when Egypt was in its full glory.
-Dates were an important part of Ancient Egyptian culture.
+Let me take you back to a time when pyramids stood proudly, a time when pharaohs ruled, and the Sun God was worshiped and feared, a time when Egypt was in its full glory.
+Dates were an essential part of Ancient Egyptian culture.

 When not being used in mummification, dates were turned into beers and wine, like Araqe wine, which can still be found today in rural areas of Egypt.
-Date Palm trees yielded materials that were suitable for roofing homes, as well as making sandals and baskets.
+Date Palm trees yielded materials suitable for roofing homes, as well as making sandals and baskets.

 The Lore and Mythology of Date Fruit

-The Phoenician region was plagued by a certain type of purple-colored shellfish, and this purple color reminded Theophrastus of the shade of ripening dates.
+The Phoenician region was plagued by a particular type of purple-colored shellfish, and this purple color reminded Theophrastus of the shade of ripening dates.
 In the Phoenician language, the word for purple was also the word for Phoenix, and as the Phoenix is symbolic of resurrection and rebirth, so are dates.

-Dates are an ancient fruit, and are believed to have predated hieroglyphics, but interestingly enough, the hieroglyphic symbol for the word “year” is the date palm branch.
+Dates are an ancient fruit and are believed to have predated hieroglyphics, but interestingly enough, the hieroglyphic symbol for the word “year” is the date palm branch.